 Chemistry of Monsters

-The MEL Science Chemistry of Monsters kit features experiments that rapidly change in shape, size, and consistency.
-In one of the experiments, anthocyanine (a purple dye, naturally found in grapes) is mixed with water.
+MEL Science’s Chemistry of Monsters kit features an experiment that rapidly changes in size, shape, and consistency as the materials react.
+In one of the experiments, a purple dye naturally found in grapes is mixed with water.
 Citric acid (also known as vitamin C) and sodium carbonate are then mixed together so they will be a source of carbon dioxide, but they do not react in their dry form.
 Lastly, liquid soap is mixed with the dry ingredients, to act as a foaming agent.

 This looks fairly unimpressive until the water is poured in, at which point a chemical reaction is triggered and the results are both colorful and surprising.

-In another experiment, a mixture of sugar, sodium hydrogen carbonate, and hexamethylene-tetramine is shaped into a small block and then ignited.
+In another fun activity, a mixture of sugar, sodium hydrogen carbonate, and hexamethylene-tetramine is shaped into a small block and then ignited.
 The first surprise is that something primarily consisting of sugar burns at all, but growths are soon noticed on the block.

 Then suddenly a black “sugar snake” starts growing from the block of sugar.
 The pure volume of the material growing from the block almost defies logic and will make the observer question what is really going on chemically.

-As with all of their kits, MEL Science has a great explanation of the science happening within the experiment, and most of the magic is caused by producing carbon and carbon dioxide in great volume.
+As with all of their kits, MEL Chemistry provides kids with a great explanation of the science happening with the fun, and most of the magic is caused by producing carbon and carbon dioxide in great volume.

 Pure Water Kit

-Even in first world countries, it’s common to use water filters instead of trusting tap water, which may contain heavy metals and other contaminants.
+Even in first world countries, it’s common to use water filters to remove chemicals and other contaminants.
 With this kit, your child will create their own carbon filter and watch as bright blue colored water is filtered into pure clear water.

-Though watching it seems like magic, the truly fascinating part for the child is how such a simple and easy to construct filter doesn’t make an incremental change but instead produces a result pure enough to drink.
+Though watching it seems like magic, the truly fascinating part for kids is how such a simple and easy to construct filter doesn’t make an incremental change but instead produces a result pure enough to drink.

-The second part of this experiment uses an ion-exchange resin to remove heavy metals from water.
+The second part of this experiment uses an ion-exchange resin to remove heavy metals.
 It’s important to point out to the child that water polluted with heavy metals is worse than junk.
 It is, in fact, poison in it’s truest sense.
 But, by using chemistry in the right way, the water can be reclaimed and made perfectly clean and safe.
-This is the power of science!
+This is the power of chemistry!

 Tin Science Kit

-This science kit contains two very different, but very interesting experiments.
-In the Tin Hedgehog experiment, metallic tin grows on the surface of a zinc pellet, forming needle-like crystals that resemble a hedgehog in a test tube.
-This experiment demonstrates both soluble metals and the reactivity of zinc in comparison to the tin.
+This box from MEL Chemistry contains two very different, but very interesting experiments.
+In this home experiment, kids will grow tin on the surface of a zinc pellet, forming needle-like crystals that resemble a hedgehog in a test tube.
+This experience demonstrates both soluble metals and the reactivity of zinc.

-For us, the more fascinating part of this kit is the tin dendrite experiment.
-Electrodes are attached to opposite sides of a petri dish and tin dendrites form from a solution of sodium hydrogen sulfate, liquid soap, and tin chloride.
+For us, the more fascinating part of this kit is the experience of making tin dendrites.
+Electrodes are attached to opposite sides of a petri dish and dendrites form from a solution of sodium hydrogen sulfate, liquid soap, and tin chloride.

-What makes the tin dendrite experiment so interesting is that the dendrites form rapidly enough to watch with focus but slow enough to really consider what is happening in the solution and why the dendrites are growing in the way you see before you.
+What makes this so interesting is that the chemistry happens rapidly enough to watch with focus but slow enough to really consider what is happening in the solution and why the materials are growing in the way you see before you.

 They do not grow in purely straight lines from one electrode to the other, as may be logical, but grow as though they are limited by mathematical restrictions on its crystal structure.
 Some stages of dendrite growth may remind the experimenter of ice crystals growing, or parts of snowflakes.

-MEL Science kits are designed to be as safe as possible.
-The tools and supplies provided are of high quality and your child is unlikely to get hurt because they skimped on something.
+Every box from MEL Science is designed to be as safe as possible.
+The tools and supplies provided are of high quality and children are unlikely to get hurt because they skimped on something.

 Follow the instructions, discuss safety with your child, participate to the extent that they want you to, and you will both be amazed by the chemistry of our world.

-MEL Science kits provide the kind of hands-on science that I would have loved as a kid.
-If you are fortunate enough to have a child with an inventive mind, curiosity, and an interest in science, these kits will likely be captivating for them, and you as well.
+The kits that come with a MEL Chemistry subscription let kids do hands-on science that I would have loved when growing up.
+If you are fortunate enough to have a kids with inventive minds and a lot of curiosity, a MEL Chemistry subscription will likely be captivating for them, and you as well.